Updated May 10th, 2019

 Work with a Partner Agent to help find the right mortgage and home.

 Before you even think of getting a loan officer or real estate agent, take a few moments and pre-qualify yourself.
 This part of the process can take minutes if you have access to the internet.

 Check your credit score.

 The way these sites work is they take one of your credit scores (you have three) and give that to you along with an explanation.
-Most home loans require a minimum score of 620-640 to qualify for a loan.
-A few loans, such as the FHA loan, allow you to buy a home with a lesser credit score, but you’re going to need a good DTI ratio and provide a larger down payment.
+Most loan programs and lenders require a minimum score of 620-640 to qualify for a loan.
+A few loans, such as the FHA loan, allow you to buy a home with a lower credit score, but you’re going to need a good DTI ratio and provide a larger down payment.

 If your credit score is lower, take a look at the explanation for the score.
 Often, you’ll find its unpaid bills or late payments.
 If you see anything on there that doesn’t make sense to you or isn’t something you recognize, call up the reporter.
 Disputing the charge may be an option, and it raises your credit score within a few days.

 If your credit score passes, then determine your debt-to-income ratio (DTI).

 Take your monthly debt (ex. $2,000) and divide it by your monthly income (ex. $7,000).
 The result is your DTI ratio ($2,000/$7,000= 0.286 OR 28.6%)

 Most lenders like to see your DTI hit below 36% with your mortgage included.
 If you hit anywhere below 25%, then you can move on feeling pretty confident about getting a loan.
 If you’re between 25% and 32%, you can proceed, but know you may have a more difficult time flying through the approval process.